Danilqa/node-file-router/README.md

 Visit [examples folder](https://github.com/Danilqa/node-file-router/tree/main/examples) to see samples with different module systems, adapters, and use cases.

+# Developing

+To begin development and contribution, read [this guide](/contributing/developing.md)

 # Community

 Ask questions, voice ideas, and share your projects on [Github Discussion](https://github.com/Danilqa/node-file-router/discussions).